 Brain Research and Education

-Current brain research in education combines findings from research best practices to help teachers understand students’ needs for an ideal learning environment.
-Neuroimaging and brain-mapping research provide insights which educators can use to understand brain activity and the learning environment which provides ideal outcomes for students.
-Several national foundations promote brain-based research in education to assist educators with their understanding of learning psychology.
+Current brain research in education combines findings from research-best practices to help teachers understand students’ needs for an ideal learning environment.
+Neuroimaging and brain-mapping research provide insights, which educators can use to understand brain activity and the learning environment which provides ideal outcomes for students.
+Several national foundations promote brain-based research in education to assist educators with their understanding of psychology.

 Does EMOTIV Offer Solutions for Brain Research?

-EMOTIV offers many solutions for the imagery which assists brain research.
+EMOTIV offers multiple solutions for the imagery, which assists brain research.
 Brain research techniques through EEG or electroencephalography is cost-effective with EMOTIV’s Brainwear.
 A research team can access a broad array of data-gathering and imaging equipment on a budget-friendly scale.
 EMOTIV’s solutions have been proven in studies and clinical literature for neuroscience, workplace wellness and safety, cognitive performance, neuroimaging, and brain-controlled technology applications.

-The award-winning EMOTIV EPOC+ headset provides professional-grade brain data for brain research in academic and commercial use.
+The EMOTIV EPOC X headset provides professional-grade brain data for brain research in academic and commercial use.
 The EMOTIV Insight headset boasts minimal set-up time and electronics optimized to produce clean signals from anywhere, making it ideal for performance and wellness tracking.
 The EMOTIV EPOC FLEX cap offers high density coverage and moveable electroencephalogram sensors optimal for research professionals.
-EmotivPRO is an integrated research software solution for neuroscience research and education, built for EPOC+, EPOC Flex and Insight headsets.
+EmotivPRO is an integrated research software solution for neuroscience research and education, built for EPOC X, EPOC Flex and Insight headsets.